 Some outbreaks at athletic departments are more significant than others.
 Like Kansas State, both Boise State and Houston suspended voluntary workouts after multiple positive tests on campus.
 Clemson had 28 members of the athletic department test positive, mostly football players and staff.
 At defending champion LSU, 30 football players tested positive for COVID-19 or had contact with someone who had.

-Videos: Feel-good moments in Nebraska amid the pandemic
+Videos: Life in Nebraska amid the pandemic

 Nebraskans have shown a wealth of emotions while facing the coronavirus pandemic.
 We have unleashed a wave of creativity to adapt in the world of social distancing.